rooberrydev/rooberrydev/README.md

 👨🏽‍💼 3 years of experience in small to medium sized startups and tech education providers
 👀 Currently looking for a new role, ideally in tech for good
+💕 Tech mentor and diversity advocate
+💪🏽 Building a community and planning events for early career developers, specifically from non traditional backgrounds
 📖 Exploring the world of machine learning with a potential career shift to data engineering/machine learning in mind

 📍 Based in London